 COMP AA

-Article 35 ()
+Article 35 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Collection of information

 1. At the request of the Authority, the competent authorities shall provide the Authority with all the necessary information to carry out the tasks conferred on it by this Regulation, provided that they have legal access to the relevant information.